Fighting the Comanche on the Santa Fe Trail – Legends of America (original) (raw)

 After a few days’ rest, sightseeing, and purchasing stock to replace our tired animals, preparations were made for the return trip.
 All the money we had received for our goods was in gold and silver, principally the latter, in consequence of which, each member of the company had about as much as he could conveniently manage, and, as events turned out, much more than he could take care of.

 On the morning of the third day out, when we were not looking for the least trouble, our entire herd was stampeded, and we were left upon the prairie without as much as a single mule to pursue the fast-fleeing thieves.
-The Mexicans and Indians had come so suddenly upon us and had made such an effective dash, that we stood like children who had broken their toys on a stone at their feet.
-We were so unprepared for such a stampede that the thieves did not approach within rifle-shot range of the camp to accomplish their object; few of them coming within sight, even.
+The Mexicans and Indians had come so suddenly upon us and had made such an effective dash that we stood like children who had broken their toys on a stone at their feet.
+We were so unprepared for such a stampede that the thieves did not approach within rifle-shot range of the camp to accomplish their objective, few of them coming within sight, even.

-After the excitement had somewhat subsided and we began to realize what had been done, it was decided that while some should remain to guard the camp, others must go to Santa Fe to see if they could not recover the stock.
-The party that went to Santa Fe had no difficulty recognizing the stolen animals; but when they claimed them, they were laughed at by the officials.
+After the excitement had somewhat subsided, and we began to realize what had been done, it was decided that while some should remain to guard the camp, others must go to Santa Fe to see if they could not recover the stock.
+The party that went to Santa Fe had no difficulty recognizing the stolen animals, but when they claimed them, they were laughed at by the officials.
 However, they experienced no difficulty in purchasing the same stock for a small sum, which they at once did, and hurried back to camp.
 By this unpleasant episode, we learned of the stealth and treachery of the miserable people in whose country we were.
 We, therefore, took every precaution to prevent a repetition of the affair and kept up a vigilant guard night and day.

 Indian attack on a wagon train by Charles Marion Russell

-Matters progressed very well, and when we had traveled some 300 miles eastwardly, thinking we were out of range of any predatory bands, as we had seen no sign of any living thing, we relaxed our vigilance somewhat.
+Matters progressed very well, and when we traveled some 300 miles eastward, thinking we were out of range of any predatory bands, as we had seen no sign of any living thing, we relaxed our vigilance somewhat.
 One morning, just before dawn, the whole earth seemed to resound with the most horrible noises that ever greeted human ears; every blade of grass appeared to re-echo the horrid din.
 In a few moments, every man was at his post, rifle in hand, ready for any emergency, and almost immediately, a large band of Indians made their appearance, riding within rifle-shot of the wagons.
 A continuous battle raged for several hours, the Indians discharging a shot, then scampering off out of range as fast as their ponies could carry them.
 Some, braver than others, would venture closer to the corral, and one of these got the contents of an old-fashioned flintlock musket in his bowels.

 We were careful not to fire at the same time, and several of our party, who were watching the effects of our shots, declared they could see the dust fly out of the robes of the Indians as the bullets struck them.
 It was learned afterward that a number of the Indians were wounded and that several had died.
-Many were armed with bows and arrows only, and to do any execution, were obliged to come near the corral.
+Many were armed with bows and arrows only, and to execute, they were obliged to come near the corral.
 The Indians soon discovered they were getting the worst of the fight and, having run off all the stock, abandoned the conflict, leaving us in possession of the camp, but it can hardly be said masters of the situation.

-There we were; 35 pioneers upon the wild prairie, surrounded by a wily and cruel foe, without transportation of any character but our legs, and with 500 miles of dangerous, trackless waste between us and the settlements.
+There we were, 35 pioneers upon the wild prairie, surrounded by a wily and cruel foe, without transportation of any character but our legs, and with 500 miles of dangerous, trackless waste between us and the settlements.
 We had an abundance of money, but the stuff was worthless for the present, as there was nothing we could buy with it.

 After the last Indian had ridden away into the sandhills on the opposite side of the river, each one of us had a thrilling story to relate of his narrow escapes.
-Though none was killed, many received wounds, the scars they carried through life.
+Though none were killed, many received wounds, the scars they carried through life.
 I was wounded six times.
 Once was in the thigh by an arrow, and once while loading my rifle, I had my ramrod shot off close to the muzzle of my piece, the ball just grazing my shoulder, tearing away a small portion of the skin.
 Others had equally curious experiences, but none were seriously injured.

-After the excitement incident to the battle had subsided, the realization of our condition fully dawned upon us.
+After the excitement of the battle had subsided, the realization of our condition fully dawned upon us.
 When we were first robbed, we were only a short distance from Santa Fe, where our money could easily procure other stock; now, there were 300 miles behind us to that place, and the picture was anything but pleasant to contemplate.

 To transport supplies for 35 men seemed impossible.
 Our money was now a burden greater than we could bear; what was to be done with it?
 We would have no use for it on our way to the settlements, yet the idea of abandoning it seemed hard to accept.
 A vigilant guard was kept up that day and night, during which time we all remained in the camp, fearing a renewal of the attack.